riddhi1212/Assam-app/readme.md

 	-	Redirect::to('') can use path or name of route as argument
 	-	A foreign-key id col name HAS to be specified as fillable to mass fill it.
 	-	Redirect::to('url') takes URL, Redirect::route('name') takes named route.
+	-	Floated elements do not add to the height of the element they reside in properly.
+A similar scenario is described here: css-tricks.com/the-how-and-why-of-clearing-floats

 ----
 Todo: